theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/collation-sql-server.md

 ### Workaround

-As explained above Xtract Universal isn't able to push the data of 'MAKT' into MSSQL server due to used collation statement of the database.
+As explained above {{ productName }} isn't able to push the data of 'MAKT' into MSSQL server due to used collation statement of the database.
 In this case, the user has to customize the SQL statement *Preparation* of the MSSQL destination settings.

 1. Change the default value *Drop & Create* to *Custom SQL* and click **[Edit SQL]**.